qmk/qmk_configurator/assets/js/gh-pages_setup.md

 This will create a copy of the `gh-pages` branch that is already on the QMK repo.

-## 3. Remove the CNAME directory
+## 3. Remove the CNAME file

-Remove the `CNAME` directory, which is only for the production version of the Configurator.
+Remove the `CNAME` file, which is only for the production version of the Configurator.

     rm CNAME